raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/source/white_breadboard.rst

 ^^^^^^^^^^^^^^^

 #.
 Take the tennis ball, and make a hole in it, not too big, but sufficient to be able to mount the LED hold
 #.
-Put a wire at each end of the LED
+Connect a wire at each end of the LED
 #.
-Insert the LED into the hole of the tennis ball
+Mount the LED holder into the hole of the tennis ball
 #.
 Now, assemble the wire holder, with, at both ends one of the wire of the LED.
 Pay attention that the longer "foot" of the LED will be connected to the ground
 #.
 Mount the wire holder on the breadboard
 #.
 Take the ESP32 and look at the pin.
 Locate the pin number 27